elchead/blog/personal/cv.md

 # 👨‍💻 Work experience

-## Development of a Postprocessing tool for Combustion Experiments

-***Working student**, TU Berlin - Institute of Fluid Dynamics, (Oct 2018 - Sept 2019)*

-Built an automated **Python** script for postprocessing experimental data.
-The tool can read entire measurement campaigns, create individual plots, and evaluate the success rate (detonation detection) for different configurations.
-I was in main-charge of the development, but collaborated with the research group through **Git.**

-## Insights into manufacturing

-***Technical intern,** Ingenieurbetrieb Bickert, (Apr 2019- Jun 2019)*

-Assisted production and was introduced to company management and working procedures at a local milling engineering company.

 ## CFD development with FEM and SPH

 ***Intern, Bachelor thesis, working student,** dive solutions GmbH,  (since May 2020)*